Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Introduction

-We study the question of weak well-posedness of wave equations, such as the strongly damped wave equation and the non-linear Westervelt equation, in the largest possible class of bounded domains with the mixed boundary conditions.
-This class of domains contains irregular case of boundaries including fractals.
-The regularity of the solutions of these equations on regular domains, typically with a $C^2$ boundary, is well known.
+The existence and regularity of the solutions of the Westervelt equation and their linear parts on regular domains ($i.e.$ of the wave and the strongly damped wave equations), typically with a $C^2$ boundary, are well known.
 In addition, the solutions become more regular up to the boundary if the initial data are more regular.
 We can cite Evans~\cite{EVANS-2010} for the linear wave equation and Refs.~\cite{Kalt3,Kalt2,Kalt1,Kaltwer,Meyer} and the references therein for the strongly damped wave equation and the Westervelt equation with the Dirichlet boundary conditions.
-The question is whether on less regular domains we can have a weak solution which is continuous or $C^1$ up to the boundary.
-The examples of Arendt and Elst~\cite{ArendtElst} show that problems appear in the definition of the trace as soon as the boundary is not $C^1$.
-Moreover, if on a domain with a $C^1$ or Lipschitz boundary we define an incoming normal vector almost everywhere, even more complicated question about the Neumann or Robin boundary conditions can be raised.
-When equations similar to the Westervelt equation are considered on regular domains with $C^2$ boundary, Refs.~\cite{Kalt3,Kalt2,Kalt1,Kaltwer,Meyer}, as a consequence of the fact that the spatial derivative are at most of order $2$, these derivatives can be defined naturally on the boundary.
-The same approach is obviously impossible for any less regular boundary case.
-In the past, mathematics has been concerned largely with regular domains.
-Initially, domains with fractal boundaries, such as for example the von Koch snowflake, were mainly been considered as "pathological" and used only to produce counterexamples.
-However, there has been a change of attitude as mathematicians and physicists have discovered that such von Koch-like structures appear in nature as in the famous example~\cite{coast} of the coast of Britain.
-There are many other appearances of fractal domains in mathematics and physics, including the following papers most relevant to our work: \cite{SapovalGobron,BARDOS-2016,PhysRevLett.83.726,PhysRevLett.108.240602,HLTV,LNRG,FLV95,vdB,GS-C,Capitanelli,Capitanelli2,HinzMeinert}.
+This approach, to use the regularity of the boundary, is not helpful even for the Lipschitz case.
 To be able to solve mixed boundary valued problems of partial differential equations (here the strongly damped wave equation and the non-linear Westervelt equation) in domains with non smooth or fractal boundaries it is important to describe a functional framework in which it is possible to consider the weak-well posedness of elliptic equations, in particular of the simplest one, the Poisson equation: